jasonacox/pypowerwall/README.md

     * Tesla Backup Switch (1624171-xx-y)

 * Alerts
+    * BackfeedLimited - Unknown
+    * BatteryFault - Powerwall Failure
+    * DeviceShutdownRequested
+    * FWUpdateSucceeded - Firmware Upgrade Succeeded
     * GridCodesWrite - Unknown
+    * HighCPU - Occurs when too many API calls are made against the gateway especially with bad credentials
-    * SiteMinPowerLimited - Unknown
+    * PanelMaxCurrentLimited
-    * FWUpdateSucceeded - Firmware Upgrade Succeeded
+    * PodCommissionTimeError - Unknown but happened when some of the Powerwalls failed during a firmware upgrade and was disabled (see [discussion](https://github.com/jasonacox/Powerwall-Dashboard/discussions/47))
     * PodCommissionTime - Unknown
-    * PodCommissionTimeError - Unknown but happened when some of the Powerwalls failed during a firmware upgrade and was disabled (see [discussion](https://github.com/jasonacox/Powerwall-Dashboard/discussions/47))
-    * BackfeedLimited - Unknown
     * RealPowerAvailableLimited - Unknown but seems to happen when Powerwall reaches 100% full
-    * BatteryFault - Powerwall Failure
     * ScheduledIslandContactorOpen - Manually Disconnected from Grid
+    * SelfConsumptionReservedLimit - Battery reached reserve limit during self-consumption mode and switches to grid
+    * SiteMaxPowerLimited - Unknown
+    * SiteMinPowerLimited - Unknown
     * SolarChargeOnlyLimited - Occurs when battery is below reserve limit and solar exclusively used to charge battery back up to limit
-    * SelfConsumptionReservedLimit - Battery reached reserve limit during self-consumption mode and switches to grid
-    * HighCPU - Occurs when too many API calls are made against the gateway especially with bad credentials
     * SystemConnectedToGrid
+    * SystemShutdown

 #### TETHC - Tesla Energy Total Home Controller